 Instructions

-- To make the Mitarashi sauce, place all ingredients for the mitarashi syrup in a small saucepan over medium heat and stir constantly with a wooden spatula until the syrup becomes thick and clear.
-Set aside the sauce
+- To make the Mitarashi sauce, place all ingredients for the mitarashi sauce in a small pot over medium heat and stir constantly with a wooden spatula until the syrup becomes thick and clear.
+Set aside the sauce.

-- Roll each dough into long cylinder shape and cut into 6 each.
+- Roll each dough into a long cylinder shape and cut each into 12.

-- Roll each dough into small round ball shape.
+- Roll all the dough pieces into a small round ball shape.

-- Boil some water in a pot or sauce pan and add the dango balls.
+- Boil a large pot of water and add the dango balls.

-- Once the dango raises to the surface of the water, scoop them out and put them into a bowl of cold water.
+- Once the dango rises to the surface of the water, scoop them out with a skimmer or sieve.

-- Char or grill the surface of the balls on a frying pan then set aside. *3
+- Char or grill the surface of the balls in a frying pan (or lightly torch) then set aside.

-- Roll the skewers in the syrup to serve.
+- Roll the skewers in the syrup to serve or brush it over the top.

 Hi!
 Will the dango remain soft if I place it in the fridge ?